Blooming Time - Program SPARK

 Researcher: Nan Xueqian

-Since its initiation in 2017, Program SPARK has been operating for six years, leading hundreds of left-behind children to complete their first art installation.
+Since its initiation in 2017, Program SPARK has led hundreds of left-behind children to complete their first art installation.

 As a socially engaged art project, Blooming Time aims to serve marginalised, rural, left-behind children, putting community needs first.
 It creates an inclusive educational experience for left-behind children and draws attention to broader social inequalities.
 The work raises public awareness about rural education and empowerment.
 Addressing social issues is a core tenet of socially engaged art.